Financial Planning Process

 Here’s a look at the different financial planning services we offer and the pricing structure for each one:

 Foundation Plan: $999 – $3,999 — Our Foundation Plan is a complete financial plan that includes all of the elements discussed above in the financial planning process.
 We gather and review everything related your financial life and then work together for 4 – 8 virtual meetings (based on the complexity of your financial situation), typically over the course of a few months.
 We craft a plan with action steps for each area of your finances for you to confidently implement on your own.

-Comprehensive Plan: Upfront fee starting at $499+ & ongoing monthly fee starting at $129+ — The Comprehensive Plan consists of the same elements as The Foundation Plan, but also includes ongoing execution of implemented strategies, quarterly meetings after the initial plan is developed over, and unlimited email support for financial topics.
+Comprehensive Plan: Upfront fee starting at $499+ & ongoing monthly cost from $129 – $399 — The Comprehensive Plan consists of the same elements as The Foundation Plan, but also includes ongoing execution of implemented strategies, quarterly meetings after the initial plan is developed over, and unlimited email support for financial topics.
 It gives you complete, ongoing access to Wise Stewardship regarding your financial life for all the questions and changes that life may bring.
+There is no contract and you are free to cancel at any time.
 Investment management is available as an additional service to our comprehensive financial planning clients.
 We will continue to monitor and adapt our strategies based on the fluctuations of the market and your unique needs.